 Belden in Plumas County, California — The American West (Pacific Coastal)

-Erected 1957 by California State Park Commission in cooperation with Las Plumas Del Oro Chapter of E Clampus Vitus.
-(Marker Number CHL 337.)
+Erected 1957 by California State Park Commission in cooperation with Las Plumas del Oro Chapter of E Clampus Vitus.
+(Marker Number 337.)

 Location.
 40° 0.721′ N, 121° 11.58′ W. Marker is in Belden, California, in Plumas County.
 Marker is on Highway 70 (California Route 70 at milepost 19), on the left when traveling west.
-Click for map.
 The Rich Bar marker is approximately 24 miles west of Quincy via Highway 70.
 The marker is at a pullout/scenic vista east of the intersection of Rich Bar Road on the south side of Highway 70.
+Touch for map.
 Marker is in this post office area: Quincy CA 95971, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Pacific Crest Trail (approx. 3.1 miles away); Feather River Highway Belden (approx. 3.1 miles away); Eby Stamp Mill (approx. 3.1 miles away); Spanish Ranch (approx. 8.4 miles away); Meadow Valley Historical Site (approx. 9 miles away); Seneca (approx. 9 miles away); Bucks Ranch Hotel and Store (approx. 9.2 miles away).
-Click for a list of all markers in Belden.
+At least 8 other markers are within Pacific Crest Trail (approx. 3.1 miles away); Feather River Highway (approx. 3.1 miles away); Belden (approx. 3.1 miles away); Eby Stamp Mill (approx. 3.1 miles away); Spanish Ranch (approx. 8.4 miles away); Meadow Valley Historical Site (approx. 9 miles away); Seneca (approx. 9 miles away); Bucks Ranch Hotel and Store (approx. 9.2 miles away).
+Touch for a list and map of all markers in Belden.

 Also see . . .

 2. “Dame Shirley” Describes Life at a California Gold Mining Camp.
 The author of this letter, who used the pseudonym “Dame Shirley,” was Louise Amelia Knapp Smith Clapp (1819–1906).
-The letter was written to Clapp’s sister, Molly, (Submitted on June 21, 2012, by Barry Swackhamer of San Jose, California.)
+The letter was written to Clapp’s sister, Molly, in Massachusetts, but was subsequently published as one of a series of twenty-three in the Pioneer, a California literary magazine.
+(Submitted on June 21, 2012, by Barry Swackhamer of Brentwood, California.)

 Categories. • Settlements & Settlers •

 Credits.
-This page originally submitted on , by Barry Swackhamer of San Jose, California.
-This page has been viewed 371 times since then and 24 times this year.
-Photos: 1, 2, 3. submitted on , by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on December 11, 2019.
+This page originally submitted on June 20, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 454 times since then and 4 times this year.
+Last updated on December 11, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on June 20, 2012, by Barry Swackhamer of Brentwood, California. • J. Makali Bruton was the editor who published this page.